Tom Hardy Reads A Valentine’s Day Bedtime Story, Breaks The Internet

 One comment from a rather eager mother on CBeebies’ Facebook page, via the Daily Mail, received over 600 likes, as she wrote, “Three long years of upsy daisy and igle pigle… this is the best I have had!… What should I wear?… How long do we have?… The child will have to be very quiet at story time… Its a special one…”

-Clearly those that watched weren’t disappointed, and many took to the internet to thank CBeebies for inviting Tom Hardy to take part in the show, again.
+Clearly, those that watched weren’t disappointed, and many took to the internet to thank CBeebies for inviting Tom Hardy to take part in the show, again.

 #cbeebies I salute you.